ibernabel/ibernabel/README.md

-- 👋 Hi, I’m Idequel Bernabel - @ibernabel
-- 👀 I’m interested in all technology!
-- 😃 I like electricity, electronics and computing.
-Yes, it seems that I have no limits!
-- 🌱 I’m currently learning Web Development (React, JavaScript, HTML, CSS, SASS),  programming logic and data structure!
-- 📅 Also, I'm a Data enthusiast.
-I'm learning Data Analytics, Excel, SQL, Python, BI.
+- 👨‍💻 Web Developer Full Stack,  3+ year of experience.
+- JavaScript, ReactJs, NodeJs, TypeScript, DataBase.
+-
+- 📅 Data enthusiast.
+Fintech Base Company as a Senior Credit Consultant.
-- 💞️ I’m looking to collaborate on a Tech Company and in Open Source Projects.
+- 💞️ Looking to collaborate with technology companies.
+- Or also in open source projects.

-- 🐱‍🏍 I want to contribute everything I have so that the team that adopts me is the most successful in history!
+- 🐱‍🏍 I want to contribute everything I have for the success of the project and the team! 🚀.
--🧔 Let me be the key piece that the team needs.
-I promise I will do things happen!
-- 📫 How to reach me ...
-Email me.

 <!---
 ibernabel/ibernabel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.